fabiomattei/uddocs/_tutorials/pushingthingsalittlefurther.md

 ## Dashboard

-Let's create a dashboard in order to help our administrator to work with articles in a smarter and quicker way.
+Let's create a <a href="{{site.baseurl}}/docs/dashboard">dashboard</a> in order to help our administrator to work with articles in a smarter and quicker way.
 Our dashboard is going to be made by 6 panels:

 ![Dashboard](images/tutorial03-dashboard.png){:class="aside-image"}